Imagine a world where there is no access to clean, potable water. Sounds frightening, right?

 You might be unaware if your home’s internal plumbing system has a backflow problem.
 This is mainly because backflow issues happen deep inside the pipes and only show signs when the situation worsens.

-So, to avoid backflow from hampering the health and well-being of you and your family, conduct a backflow test.
-This backflow testing process is usually done by licensed plumbers who use a backflow testing device to ensure your plumbing system is safe and adequately maintained.
+So, to prevent backflow from hampering the health and well-being of you and your family, conduct a backflow test.
+This process is usually done by licensed plumbers who use a backflow testing device to ensure your plumbing system is safe and adequately maintained.

 Typically, when backflow testing occurs, the professionals look at the pipes connecting to your property from the water main.
-The public water service system consists of valves that can be damaged due to weather conditions, which can cause backflow.
-A backflow is conducted using gate and relief valves on the backflow testing device.
+The public water service system consists of valves that can be damaged by weather conditions, which can cause backflow.
+A backflow test is conducted using gate and relief valves on the backflow testing device.

-When the backflow testing is done, it allows you to identify the problem beforehand and take necessary remedial measures.
-This way, you can be sure that the drinking water you consume does not endanger your health.
+When the backflow testing is done, you can identify the problem beforehand and take necessary remedial measures.
+This way, you can be sure that your drinking water does not endanger your health.

 Since backflow risk is increasing rapidly, annual backflow testing is required to keep your drainage system safe.
 Several cities send notices to remind you of backflow testing, but we recommend you immediately respond and make necessary arrangements beforehand for the backflow testing process.
 If you are in South East Queensland, speak to our team about backflow prevention testing today!